How common is osteoarthritis of the knee and what are the risk factors?

 Are your knees causing you pain?
-Is it challenging for you to participate in the activities you love?
-To manage discomfort, you’ve tried icing it, you’ve taken pain medication, but it still persists.
+Are they stopping you from participating in the activities you love?
+To manage discomfort, you’ve tried icing them and taking pain medication, but the pain still persists.
 Now what?

-When you have osteoarthritis of the knee, you want a solution you can rely on.
-Live the life you want; do not let knee pain stop you.
-Here are 4 strategies that can help you play that tennis match, ride your bike or keep up with your kids.
+When you have pain associated with osteoarthritis of the knee, you want a solution that provides relief.
+Live the life you want; don’t let knee pain stop you.
+Here are four strategies that can help you play that tennis match, walk your dog, or keep up with your kids.

-Staying as mobile and active as possible can reduce your knee pain, help you to stay independent and improve your quality of life.
-Many individuals are afraid to exercise because they believe—mistakenly—that it could cause further damage to their knee.
+Staying as mobile and active as possible can reduce your knee pain, help you to stay independent, and improve your quality of life.
+Many individuals are afraid to exercise because they believe—mistakenly—that it could cause further damage to their knees.
 Most of us do not get enough exercise in our daily lives and so we develop aches and pains.
 Your body needs to move.
-The important thing is to set realistic goals, do some form of exercise that you enjoy, and to do it regularly.
-Exercise does not have to be complex, often a combination of simple stretching, strengthening and low-impact fitness exercises are best.
+The important thing is to set realistic goals, do some form of exercise that you enjoy, and do it regularly.
+Exercise does not have to be complex; often a combination of simple stretching, strengthening, and low-impact fitness exercises are best.

 Injections of hyaluronic acid (found naturally in a healthy knee joint) help to improve the lubrication and cushioning of the knee joint caused by damage to the joint (cartilage).
 It is also known as a viscosupplement, a clear gel-like substance that helps the knee bones and cartilage to move smoothly.
 It closely mimics healthy synovial fluid to lubricate joints, much like how oil lubricates your car engine.
-Clinical trials support that a treatment can decrease pain and improve your functional mobility, with no serious adverse effects.
+Clinical trials support this treatment can decrease pain, improve your functional mobility, and is generally well tolerated.

-A lightweight, low profile knee brace can be worn during your daily activities and exercises to provide some knee pain relief and improve functional mobility.
+A lightweight, low-profile knee brace can be worn during your daily activities and exercises to provide some knee pain relief and improve functional mobility.
 Specific braces can apply corrective forces to the knee to take pressure off the affected area of the joint.
-Studies have demonstrated braces can reduce the pain associated with osteoarthritis of the knee, and your reliance on medication and the associated negative side-effects.
-Bracing is commonly used in conjunction with other treatments, such as exercise, weight loss, and viscosupplementation or other injection therapies.
+Studies have demonstrated that braces can reduce the pain associated with osteoarthritis of the knee.
+Bracing is commonly used in conjunction with other treatments, such as exercise, weight loss, pain medication, and viscosupplementation or other injection therapies.

-By understanding your knee pain, you will be better equipped to find solutions that will empower you to participate in the activities you love, quickly and easily.
+By understanding your knee pain, you will be better equipped to find solutions that will empower you to participate in the activities you love.

-We strongly encourage you to consult with your doctor or physiotherapist for more information on these strategies and determine the best clinically proven treatments to keep YOU at the top of your game.
+We strongly encourage you to consult with your doctor or physiotherapist for more information on these strategies and to determine the best clinically proven treatments to keep YOU moving.